qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

   selecting a transformation from this dialog, then the choice is remembered and automatically applied to any newly created QGIS projects.
-* or defining a list of appropriate datum transformations to use as defaults when a layer to projects or reprojecting a layer.
+* or defining a list of appropriate datum transformations to use as defaults when loading a layer to a project or reprojecting a layer.

   Use the |signPlus| button to open the :guilabel:`Select Datum Transformations` dialog.
 Then: